kaittremblay/board-manual/committees/programming-and-education.md

 * Exhibitions and commissions
 * Joint programming (e.g., Indigicade) and co-presentations

-The Programming committee is supported by the Volunteer subcommittee, whose responsibilities are to:
+The Programming committee is supported by several subcommittees.

+### Social Squad Subcommittee

+The Social Squad plans parties, social events, game nights, outings and field trips.

+### Volunteer Subcommittee

 * Determine mentor, volunteer, and staff needs for all events held at ourheadquarters.
 * Communicate with volunteers, assign roles, and assist Programming Committee as needed.